waprin/appengine-transcoder/README.md

 ## Help

-File and issue on the issue tracker.
+File an issue on the issue tracker.

+## Copyright

+Copyright Google 2016, but not an official Google product or service

 ## Contributing changes